Student Loan Default Rates

-As defined with 34 CFR 668.181-668.198, a Cohort Default Rate (CDR) is the percentage of Stafford Loan borrowers who default before the end of the federal fiscal year following the federal fiscal year in which they entered repayment on their loans.
+As defined with 34 CFR 668.202(a)(2), a Cohort Default Rate (CDR) is the percentage of Stafford Loan borrowers who default before the end of the second federal fiscal year following the federal fiscal year in which they entered repayment on their loans.

 The U.S. Department of Education (USDE) calculates CDRs annually for each participant in the federal student loan programs, including both postsecondary schools and FFELP guarantors.
-The most recent year for which final CDRs have been published is 2009.
-Draft 2010 rates were released on February 27, 2012 via the Student Aid Internet Gateway.
+The most recent year for which final CDRs have been published is 2011 for two-year rates and 2010 for three-year rates.

 CDRs in Missouri